min2ha/ukwa-site/content/target/22140/index.en.md

   "date": "2017-08-01T09:00:00",
   "open_access": false,
   "target_url": "https://twitter.com/meaglemp/",
   "description": "Maria Eagle stood as Labour candidate for Garston and Halewood and was elected MP.
-She first stood for Garston and Halewood in 1997 and has held the seat ever since.\r\n", "end_date": "2017-09-30T00:00:00Z",
+She first stood for Garston and Halewood in 1997 and has held the seat ever since.\n", "end_date": "2017-09-30T00:00:00Z",
   "title": "Maria Eagle (@meaglemp) on Twitter (Labour  Politician)", "record_id": "20170801T090000/Vf5o4gURJYBHmyuZQmTzOw==",